Axlfc/get-winget/README.md

 `Set-ExecutionPolicy RemoteSigned`

-Clone this repository into your desired folder (You should use [MINGW](https://gitforwindows.org/) to do this.
+Clone this repository into your desired folder (You should use [MINGW](https://gitforwindows.org/) or [MSYS2 with git installed](https://www.youtube.com/watch?v=pb6Yb819pF0) to do this.
 Beware spaces in folder names...)

 Inside MINGW bash console: